MarioTiara/SeatBooking/README.md

 ## **Getting Started**

-Follow the steps below to clone the repository, build the project, and run it using Docker.
+Follow the steps below to clone the repository, build the project, and run it using Docker or locally.

 ---